klaudij/tech-track-22-23/README.md

 npm run dev
 ```

-copy paste the local url and you're running on local!
+copy paste the local url in your browser and you're running on local!
 ```
 example ---> Local:   http://localhost:5174/
 ```